oraziotorre/MomentumShiftAI/README.md

 - Table tennis datasets are ordered **from oldest to most recent**
 - Tennis datasets are ordered **from most recent to oldest**
-- **Inverted instances** (i.e., mirrored match records) start from the midpoint of each dataset

-## 🧠 Models

-The project experiments with various model architectures including:

-- Recurrent Neural Networks (RNNs)
-- Transformer-based sequence models
-- Gradient boosting models with engineered features

-Models are trained to classify whether a comeback or momentum shift occurs within a match window, using scoring sequences and contextual match metadata.